tomcoutocs/parrot/docs/FEATURE-BACKLOG.md

 ---

+## 🔥 High Priority Features (In Progress)

-### 9. Advanced Forms Builder
+### 8. Advanced Forms Builder
-- **Priority**: Medium
+- **Priority**: High
 - **Effort**: High (6-8 weeks)
 - **Business Value**: Enhanced form capabilities
 - **Dependencies**: Basic forms system ✅

 #### User Stories
-- **As an admin**, I want to create custom forms so that I can collect specific client information
-- **As a user**, I want to fill out forms easily so that I can provide required information
-- **As a manager**, I want to view form responses so that I can understand client needs
 - **As an admin**, I want to create conditional forms so that users only see relevant questions
-- **As a manager**, I want to export form data so that I can analyze responses
+- **As a manager**, I want to create form templates so that I can reuse common forms
+- **As an admin**, I want to add file upload fields so that I can collect documents
+- **As a manager**, I want to create multi-step forms so that I can break complex forms into sections
+- **As an admin**, I want to add form logic so that I can create dynamic forms

 #### Acceptance Criteria
 - Drag-and-drop form builder interface
-- Multiple field types (text, select, file upload, etc.)
 - Conditional logic for dynamic forms
-- Form validation and error handling
+- File upload handling in forms
-- Response analytics and exports
+- Multi-step form creation
 - Form templates and cloning
-- Mobile-optimized form rendering
+- Advanced form validation
+- Form analytics dashboard

 #### Technical Requirements
 - Form builder React component library